uconneeb/systseminar/schedule.md

 We are meeting this semester (Spring 2023) on Mondays 10:00-11:00pm in Gant W416.
 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

+### March 27, 2023

+This week we're working through Chapter 12 in Revell and Harmon.

 ### March 20, 2023

 Paul suggests this paper just out in Nature: